Lab Animal Residency Program Description

 Residents are exposed to IACUC activities by attending IACUC meetings and inspections and by reviewing protocols with the veterinarians to learn the protocol and regulatory review process.
 Research experience is attained throughout the training experience but is especially focused during performance of the research project.

 As residents progress to the second year, expectations are as described above but with increasing responsibility and independence.
-During the second and third years, residents may rotate through the following specialty areas: Germ Free, BSL2, the Mouse Models Core/Breeding Colony, surgery, and non-human primates.
-During the second year, a research plan must be developed and the research project must be in progress.
+During the second and third years, residents may rotate through the following specialty areas: Germ Free, BSL2, the Mouse Models Core/Breeding Colony, and surgery.
+During the second year, the resident develops a research plan and the research project must be in progress.
 Second and third year residents are also required to submit an abstract for the national AALAS meeting.

 During their third year, residents are expected to spend significant time completing their research projects by finishing experiments, compiling and analyzing data from their research project, and preparing the manuscript for publication.
 Each resident must complete the research project, defend it in a research seminar before the faculty, and publish the results in a scientific journal.
 Third year residents may elect to do rotations through areas in which they have special interest or would like to gain additional experience.